hplgit/virtual-classroom/src/message_new_student.rst

 	git reset                         # Removes all changes to the last commit git checkout -b 'new branch name' # Creates a new branch

 This is a short manual for working with your own repository.
-There will later on come a manual for collaboration.
+A manual for collaboration will be sent later on.

 More information:
  * See the `course material <http://hplgit.github.io/teamods/bitgit/Langtangen_github.pdf>`_